nodejs/node/doc/api/process.md

-The correct use of `'uncaughtException'` is to perform synchronous cleanup of allocated resources (e.g. file descriptors, handles, etc) before shutting down the process.
-It is not safe to resume normal operation after `'uncaughtException'`.
+The correct use of `'uncaughtException'` is to perform synchronous cleanup of allocated resources (e.g. file descriptors, handles, etc) before shutting down the process. **It is not safe to resume normal operation after `'uncaughtException'`.**

+To restart a crashed application in a more reliable way, whether `uncaughtException` is emitted or not, an external monitor should be employed in a separate process to detect application failures and recover or restart as needed.

 ### Event: 'unhandledRejection'
 <!-- YAML